bkapsalis/Exploratory_Data_Analysis_of_Bank_Loan_Data/README.md

 This may explain the increase in NetProfit after 2009 we will see below.

 ![Alt text](/imgs/img3.png?raw=true "Optional Title")

 This graph shows NetProfit vs CreditScore for both pre and post 2009 loans.
-The pre2009 shows that the back lost money on average for loans with a credit score of less than 600.
-This could explain why the post2009 graph shows no loans with a credit score less than 600 in the above orange graph.
+The pre2009 shows that the bank lost money on average for all loans with a credit score of less than 550.
+This could explain why the post2009 graph shows no loans with a credit score less than 600 in this post2009 graph and the above orange post2009 graph.

 ![Alt text](/imgs/img4.png?raw=true "Optional Title")
 ![Alt text](/imgs/img1.png?raw=true "Optional Title")

+I created a flied possible fraud(pFraud) that consisted of all loans made to a person with a greater than 10 to 1 debt to income ratio and these people did not give income verification.
+These people owed 10 times more than they earned and the did not verify there income yet the bottom left graph pre2009 show many loans made to these people.
+The bottom left graph shows that 20 loans for the maximum loan about(from the NetProfit vs LoanOriginationMonth-orange graph above) were made to with a high debt to income ratio and no income verification.
+Not surprisingly 13 out of 20 of these loans had no net profit.
+Also, the bottom right graph shows that post2009 very few loans were made to people with a very high debt to income ratio and no income verification.

+The above graphs show the amazing power of Exploratory Data Analysis.